jeffgbutler/TanzuWorkshops/openemr/README.md

 1. Once the vSAN File Services are enabled, create a new file share:
    1. Select the cluster
    1. Navigate to Configure>vSAN>File Shares
-   1. Add a new file share called "openemr" and all access from any IP address
+   1. Add a new file share called "openemr" and allow access from any IP address

 Once the file share is created, look at the details and obtain the NFS 4.1 export path.
 In my setup this was `fs1.file-service.tanzubasic.tanzuathome.net:/vsanfs/openemr`.
 You will need this in